deepset-ai/haystack-tutorials/markdowns/20_REST_API.md

 ## Overview

 Haystack enables you to apply the latest NLP technology to your own data and create production-ready applications.
 Building an end-to-end NLP application requires the combination of multiple concepts.
-Here are those consepts:
+Here are those concepts:
 * **DocumentStore** stores the data.
 You will use Elasticsearch for this tutorial.
-* **Haystack** pipelines convert documents, index them to DocumentStore, and run NLP tasks such as question answering and document search.
+* **Haystack** pipelines convert files into [Documents](https://docs.haystack.deepset.ai/docs/documents_answers_labels#document), index them to DocumentStore, and run NLP tasks such as question answering and document search.
-* **REST API** interacts with Haystack and other applications to pass query and response between them.
+* **REST API** allows other applications to interact with Haystack by handling their queries and returning responses.
 * **Docker** simplifies the environment set-up needed to have Elasticsearch running.

 This tutorial introduces you to all the concepts needed to build an end-to-end document search application.
 After completing this tutorial, you will have learned how to create a pipeline YAML file, index files and query your application using REST API.

 ## Preparing the Environment

-1. Update or install Docker and Docker Compose, then launch Docker:
+1. Update or install Docker and Docker Compose, and launch Docker.

-Set up Docker to start an Elasticsearch container.

 ```bash